 The goal of HHEAR is to provide infrastructure for adding or expanding exposure analysis to advance understanding of the impact of environmental exposures on human health throughout the life course.
-The program places a priority on HHEAR applications with well-crafted studies that are supported by clearly formed hypotheses and adequate statistical power to address them, and as such, pilot-scale studies are not appropriate.
+The program places a priority on HHEAR applications that have a focus on either discovery or hypothesis-driven research with adequate power to address the specific aims.
+Pilot scale studies are not appropriate.
 The following sections highlight the research priorities for HHEAR analyses by funding agency.

 - NIEHS Priorities for HHEAR Analyses

 As the primary funder of HHEAR, the NIEHS extends eligibility to all NIEHS funded studies that have human or environmental samples related to a human health endpoint, including projects funded through the Superfund Research Program.
 The major emphases of these studies should be on extending the exposure analyses of the parent grant and to support the harmonization of data generated across NIEHS funded studies.
 Ultimately, the goal of HHEAR analyses is to fulfill the promise of the exposome and aligning the complex interactions between multiple exposures in multiple biological endpoints in distinct life stages.

 - Analysis of exposures over multiple time points and life stages

 - Analysis of the combined effects of exposure to multiple panels of chemical classes